jonmatum/git-metrics-mcp-server/README.md

 # Git Metrics MCP Server

-MCP server for analyzing git repository metrics and tracking team performance KPIs.
+MCP server for analyzing git repository metrics and understanding team health.
 Built for Kiro CLI (Amazon Q CLI) and other MCP clients.

 ## Overview

-This server provides tools to extract meaningful metrics from git repositories, helping teams track productivity, code quality, and collaboration patterns.
+This server provides tools to extract meaningful metrics from git repositories, helping teams understand their development patterns, identify risks early, and have better conversations about code quality and team health.

+**This is a mirror, not a microscope.** Use it to reflect on team health and process quality, not to surveil individual behavior.
+See [INTENT.md](INTENT.md) for our philosophy on responsible metrics usage.

 ## Features